nihofm/volren/README.md

 In interactive mode, move the camera using the `WASD` and `RFEQ` keys, click and drag the mouse to move the camera and scroll the mousewheel to increase or decrease camera movement speed.
 The `F1` key toggles the GUI, where all parameters can also be interactively edited during rendering.
-Press `Space` to restart rendering and `Esc` to terminate the program.
+Press `Space` to toggle an animation and `Esc` to terminate the program.

 ## Interactive mode